-The United States recently became the third largest creator of wind energy behind only China and the European Union.
-Fourteen states – including KEB America’s home of Minnesota – get 10% or more of their energy from wind.
+The United States recently became the third-largest creator of wind energy behind only China and the European Union.
+Fourteen states – including KEB America’s home in Minnesota – get 10% or more of their energy from wind.
 Harnessing clean, sustainable wind power is important to the future of power generation, and the market will only continue to grow as our energy needs grow.

-KEB introduced their first Pitch System for wind turbines nearly 20 years ago.
+KEB introduced its first Pitch System for wind turbines nearly 20 years ago.
 Today the P6 Pitch Drive and YAW System are still an important part of our catalog.
-Many of our OEM customers are outside of the US, and work with our colleagues in Germany.
+Many of our OEM customers are outside of the US and work with our colleagues in Germany.

 Sebastian Eicke works primarily with wind energy customers out of KEB Headquarters in Germany.
 His goal is to provide wind energy generation end-users with the same options they’ve come to know as standard in other areas of energy – a customizable product with components that can be selected to fit unique requirements.

 “Customers can choose from a wide range of options to adapt each pitch system for different needs,” says Eicke.
 “With our ten-year experience in the application, we have developed special pitch drivetrains which are easily applicable under extreme conditions.”

 “They fulfill the highest demands for quality, dynamics, and positioning accuracy and distinguish themselves in their compact overall size and low weight.”

 In a previous post, I discussed the components of the P6 system KEB is able to provide.
 Currently, the KEB system is the only pitch inverter in the world that combines an inverter, charger, and PLC in one full cabinet solution.
 The system easily connects to KEB brakes and motor feedback components.
 Each of these products is available with a wide range of communication protocol options, so they can be integrated with third-party components as needed.